 For companies manufacturing in Mexico, wages vary depending on indirect, direct, or salaried positions.
 Different skills and some work shifts can also determine slight changes in hourly wages.
 Fringe costs including benefits, overtime, retirement, etc. should be incorporated into overall payroll.

 Similarly, different locations hold different hourly wages in Mexico.
-For example, border regions tends to have higher wage averages, more competition for available skills, and greater risk for absenteeism.
-But, the border region has access to a larger pull of skilled employees, maintains access to the rest of North America, and is surrounded by a robust supply chain network for multiple industries.
+For example, border regions tend to have higher wage averages, more competition for available skills, and greater risk for absenteeism.
+But, the border region has access to a larger pull of skilled employees, maintains access to the rest of North America, and is surrounded by a robust supply chain network of multiple industries.
 Manufacturing in regions closer-to, or inside of urbanized areas maintain moderate wage averages, and still have access to local suppliers, services, and logistics infrastructure.
 Smaller cities with developing industrial areas can fluctuate between moderate to low wage averages, but employees and services might be harder to come by.
 Less developed industrial regions further away from suppliers and customers usually have the lowest wages because labor skills and suppliers might be hard to come by, but turnover is usually low.

 Setting up your manufacturing operation in Mexico includes cost factors like utilities, permits, and administration.